Roll the dice & look before you leap: Going beyond the creative limits of next-token prediction: Experimental results

+Part of our experiments are performed for a \GemmaVone{} pre-trained model \citep{gemma_2024}, averaged over 4 runs.
+For diffusion, we use a \texttt{90M} (non-embedding) parameters Score Entropy Discrete Diffusion model (\SEDD{}; \citealp{Lou2023DiscreteDM}).
+For a fair comparison against \NTP{}, we use a \texttt{86M} (non-embedding) parameters \GPTtwo{} model \cite{Radford2019LanguageMA}.
 In all our experiments, we finetune the models until it is clear that algorithmic creativity (Eq.~\ref{eq:novelty}) has saturated.
 All values are reported from this checkpoint.
-Finally, since our best Transformer results were under hash-conditioning (for both next- and mult-token training), our main results are reported under that training setting; we provide various ablations without that as well.
+Finally, since our best Transformer results were under seed-conditioning (for both next- and mult-token training), our main results are reported under that training setting; we provide various ablations without that as well.
 Please see \S\ref{sec:other-hyperparams} for more experimental details, and \S\ref{sec:data-description} for precise dataset details (e.g., how the graph is constructed, how sequences are formatted etc.,).